"

 • Example 3.4.2E: In 3/2, the half note is equal to one beat and there are three beats in one measure.

-• The half note is worth one beat and the whole rest is worth two beats: the whole rest does not mean a whole measure of rest.
-In order to avoid confusion, composers will often use two half rests instead of a whole rest.
+• In this case, the half note is worth one beat, and the whole rest is worth two beats: the whole rest does not mean an entire measure of rest.
+To avoid confusion, composers often use two half rests instead of a single whole rest.

-• A whole rest by itself in 3/2 means a whole measure of rest.
+• A whole rest by itself in 3/2 means an entire measure of rest.

-Example 3.4.3 begins at measure 7.
-Time signatures are usually written only at the start of the composition, but one has been added here for convenience.
+Example 3.4.3 begins at measure 60.
+Time signatures are usually written only at the start of the composition, but one has been added here for clarity.

 In 2/4, there are two beats per measure and a quarter note receives the beat.

-• When a note fills an entire measure, the note is a half note (see bass clef, measures 9 and 11).
+• When a note fills an entire measure, the note is a half note.

-• However, when a rest fills an entire measure, the rest is a whole rest (see voice, measures 7 and 8).
+• However, when a rest fills an entire measure, the rest is a whole rest.

 Bertin's Piano Trio, Op.
 10, Largo shows how a whole rest fills an entire measure in 3-4 but a dotted half note fills an entire measure.